ANMEF, AE-1 & Rabaul Tour (Frangipani festival)

 - Experienced Australian Historian

 - Local Guides and Support Staff

-- Six night’s twin-share hotel accommodation at the Rabaul Hotel.
+- Seven night’s twin-share hotel accommodation at the Gazelle International Hotel (single supplement available).

 - All daily tour costs.